python/cpython/Doc/extending/newtypes.rst

 Type-specific Attribute Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For simplicity, only the :c:type:`char\*` version will be demonstrated here; the type of the name parameter is the only difference between the :c:type:`char\*` and :c:type:`PyObject\*` flavors of the interface.
+For simplicity, only the :c:expr:`char\*` version will be demonstrated here; the type of the name parameter is the only difference between the :c:expr:`char\*` and :c:type:`PyObject\*` flavors of the interface.
 This example effectively does the same thing as the generic example above, but does not use the generic support added in Python 2.2.
 It explains how the handler functions are